Mohanalavala/HealthApp/Contributions/Tejaswi/README.md

 ## Half Day 1

-Time allotted : 4hours = 1hour in class + 3hours out of the class = Worth 300 points
+Time allocated : 4hours = 1hour in class + 3hours out of the class = Worth 300 points

 - I accepted the invitation sent from one of the team member related to Health App and I pulled repo to the Local Machine.
 - I accepted the Jira invitation Sent from the team member and created the account from Jira.I started working on the tasks assigned to me by one of my team member.